Mobile ecommerce, or mcommerce, allows for making purchases on your smartphone or a tablet, wherever and whenever you want.

 By 2024, there will most likely be over 187 million active mobile shoppers in the US alone

-And it’s safe to say that some of it will be used for making online purchases on mobile, as around 187.5 million users are forecasted to be active mobile shoppers, as compared to 167 million users in 2020.
+And it’s safe to say that some of that time is used for making online purchases on mobile.
+Namely, around 187.5 million users are forecasted to be active mobile shoppers in 2024, as compared to 167 million users in 2020.

-This means that people who will have made at least one purchase on their mobile device will account for a whopping 66% of the US population!
+This means that in 2024, people who will account for a whopping 66% of the American population will have made at least one purchase on their mobile device.

-Almost half (49%) of mobile users use smartphones to compare the pricing of the products or services
+Almost half (49%) of mobile users compare the pricing of products or services on their smartphones

-It means that often, the first time a prospective customer enters your ecommerce site is on a smartphone.
-Will it be a good first impression of your business, if the site doesn’t load and the photos of the products hide the descriptions?
+This means that often, the first time a prospective customer enters your ecommerce site is on a smartphone.
+Will it be a good first impression of your business, if the load time of your mobile website is slow and the photos of the products hide the descriptions?
 We’ll risk saying that it’d probably be the first and last step with you on their customer journey.

-The conversion rate of online shoppers is still slightly higher for desktop (3.9%) than mobile (3.5%)
+The conversion rate of online shoppers is still higher for desktop (3%) than mobile (2%)